Macrometacorp/docs/docs/cep/index.md

 :::tip
 "Have different business use cases in separate stream workers."
 This is recommended as it allows users to selectively deploy the applications based on their business needs.
-It is also recommended to move the repeated stream processing logic that exists in multiple stream workers, such as message retrieval and preprocessing, to a common Stream Application, whereby reducing code duplication and improving maintainability.
+It is also recommended to move the repeated stream processing logic that exists in multiple stream workers, such as message retrieval and preprocessing, to a common stream workers, whereby reducing code duplication and improving maintainability.
 In this case, to pass the events from one Stream App to another, configure them using a common stream or collection using `stream` Sink and `stream` Source.

+Stream workers provide an isolated execution environment for your processing logic that allows you to deploy and execute processing logic independent of other stream workers in the system.
+Therefore, it's always recommended to have processing logic related to a single use case in a single StreamApp.
+This will help you to group processing logic and easily manage addition and removal of various use cases.
 :::